oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 This basically specifies the config of the OIDC provider.
 Note: Replace the Issue URL and Client ID with your own values.

-Once you’re done editing the file:
+Once you're done editing the file:

 - enter  **CTRL-O**  to save the file.
 - then enter  **CTRL-X**  to close the file.